Skip to main content

 Wrap-up

-We've explored the dynamic capabilities of generative search in Weaviate, showcasing how it enhances large language models through retrieval-augmented generation.
+We've explored the dynamic capabilities of RAG in Weaviate, showcasing how it enhances large language models through retrieval-augmented generation.

 To learn more about specific search capabilities, check out the How-to: search guide.
 And to learn more about individual modules, check out the Modules section.